 H1-H2 and our contextual account imply individual-level deportation threat will be more strongly associated with Democratic support when Democratic candidates and/or incumbents commit to mitigating the threat of immigration enforcement and are differentiated from Republican politicians on threat mitigation.
 We do not directly measure temporal contexts.
-But, if the DTO model and contextual account is supported, we would expect threat to be unassociated with Democratic support in surveys fielded prior to Obama's second-term deportation relief commitments and Trump's political entry (Pew '10-'14, LAS '12, LAS '13, Temporal Context 1) with the exception of the 2008 election (Pew '08, Temporal Context 2), where we would expect threat to be associated with support for Obama but not necessarily Clinton or McCain.
-Likewise, after Obama's second-term deportation relief commitments and Trump's 21, LPS '21, Temporal Context 3).24 Consistent with H2, threat should motivate Democratic support particularly among Latinx Republicans during Temporal Contexts 2 and 3 (but not 1), so the interaction between threat and Republican should be positive.
+But, if the DTO model and contextual account is supported, threat would be unassociated with Democratic support in surveys fielded prior to Obama's second-term deportation relief commitments and Trump's political entry (Pew '10-'14, LAS '12, LAS '13, Temporal Context 1) with the exception of the 2008 election (Pew '08, Temporal Context 2), where we would expect threat to be associated with support for Obama but not necessarily Clinton or McCain.
+Likewise, after Obama's second-term deportation relief commitments and Trump's political entry, threat will be associated with Democratic support (CMPS '16, Pew '17-'21, LAS '21, LPS '21, Temporal Context 3).
+Consistent with H2, threat should motivate Democratic support particularly among Latinx Republicans during Temporal Contexts 2 and 3 (but not 1), so the interaction between threat and Republican should be positive.

-$^{^{24}}$ Unfortunately, we do not have survey data between the Pew '14 (September-October 2014) and CMPS '16 (December 2016-February 2017) studies, before Trump's political entry and after Obama's 2014 deportation relief announcement, which would be analogous to the DTO model's Temporal Context 2.
+$^{25}$ Unfortunately, we do not have survey data between the Pew '14 (September-October 2014) and CMPS '16 (December 2016-February 2017) studies, before Trump's political entry and after Obama's 2014 deportation relief announcement, which would be analogous to the DTO model's Temporal Context 2.
 However, we can still more fully test the DTO model since the 2008 election is analogous to Temporal Context 2

-Since several surveys are fielded during Temporal Contexts 1 and 3, we derive a surveyadjusted random-effects meta-analytic threat coefficient for these contexts to summarize the strength of threat's association with Democratic support.25
+Since several surveys are fielded during Temporal Contexts 1 and 3, we derive a surveyadjusted random-effects meta-analytic threat coefficient for these contexts to summarize the strength of threat's association with Democratic support.